rumx2077/twitter-likes-exporter/README.md

 If you want your tweets as a local HTML file, you can run the second script to convert the output JSON file from the above step.

 NOTE: This will attempt to download all media images and tweet author avatars locally by default to avoid relying on Twitter hosting.
-You can override this by changing the `DOWNLOAD_IMAGES` boolean in `config.json` to `false`.
+You can override this by changing the `download_media` boolean in `config.json` to `false`.

 1. Be sure the `OUTPUT_JSON_FILE_PATH` value in `config.json` is pointing to the output JSON file of your tweets.
 2. Run: